-One of the key strategies in a work of literature is to start deliberately from a certain extreme place, and then end somewhere opposite by the end.
+One of the key strategies in a work of literature is to start deliberately from a certain polarized place, and then end somewhere opposite by the end.
 In fiction or drama, this could involve a character or characters having a certain goal or outlook, and then finishing with an almost opposite state of mind by the climax of the story.
 An example would be George Orwell’s Animal Farm, where the animals begin with an idealistic and egalitarian rebellion, and then their revolution becomes increasing compromised until the leaders of the farm are chowing down with the same farmers they overthrew.

 In poetry, this transition from Point A to Point B often involves starting with a certain mood, emotion, or idea, and then shifting almost 180 degrees by the end of the poem.
 An example of a poem that does this beautifully is Robert Hass’s “Meditation at Lagunitas.”